 The New York City Police Department can stop, frisk and search you or your car under the following circumstances:

-– If a police officer has probable cause to believe that your car contains evidence of a criminal activity, he may lawfully search any area of the vehicle in which the evidence might be found.
+– If a New York police officer has probable cause to believe that your car contains evidence of a criminal activity, he may lawfully search any area of the vehicle in which the evidence might be found.
 See Arizona v Gant, 129 S. Ct.
 1710 (2009).

-– If a police officer has a reasonable suspicion that a traffic violation has occurred, or criminal activity is afoot he may conduct a traffic stop.
+– If a New York police officer has a reasonable suspicion that a traffic violation has occurred, or criminal activity is afoot he may conduct a traffic stop.
 See United States v Arvis, 534 US 266 (2002).

 – During a lawful traffic stop, a New York City Police Department officer may conduct a pat-down of the driver and passengers notwithstanding that he does not believe that any occupant of the vehicle is involved in a criminal activity.
 See Arizona v Johnson, 555 US 323 (2009).